 We do not need to ask individuals' permission to use CCTV, but we make it clear where individuals are being recorded.
 Security cameras are clearly visible and accompanied by prominent signs explaining that CCTV is in use.

-Any enquiries about the CCTV system should be directed to the school office.
+Any enquiries about the CCTV system should be directed to Heidi Bennett, School Business Manager.

 13. Photographs and videos

 As part of our school activities, we may take photographs and record images of individuals within our school.